MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 Service-to-Service (S2S) authentication is suited for scenarios where integrations are required to run without any user interaction.
 S2S authentication uses the [Client Credentials OAuth 2.0 Flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
 This flow enables you to access resources by using the identity of an application.

 > [!NOTE]
-> For more information about OAuth 2.0 flows, see [OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform](/azure/active-directory/develop/active-directory-v2-protocols) in the Microsoft Entra ID (Microsoft Entra ID) documentation.
+> For more information about OAuth 2.0 flows, see [OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform](/azure/active-directory/develop/active-directory-v2-protocols) in the Microsoft Entra ID documentation.

 In contrast, OAuth delegate flows, like [authorization code](/azure/active-directory/develop/v2-oauth2-auth-code-flow), [implicit grant flow](/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) and [resource owner password credentials](/azure/active-directory/develop/v2-oauth-ropc) can be configured to require multifactor authentication (MFA).
 This configuration prevents integration from running unattended, because MFA is required to acquire the access token from Microsoft Entra ID.